 Richard Counts began service as a Capital Farm Credit director-elected director February 2005.
 Mr. Counts retired as a CPA and audit partner with Arthur Andersen, LLP in June 1996.
 He has served as a financial consultant for various companies from 1996 through 2005.

-Steve Stevens is a certified public accountant with Stevens & Mathews LLP in Houston.
+Steve Stevens is a certified public accountant with Stevens & Matthews LLP in Houston.
 Mr. Stevens is chairman of the Houston Livestock Show & Rodeo.
 Previously, he served on the board of directors for ANCO Insurance in Bryan, Texas, and was advisory director for Adams Resources of Houston.
 He has served as a director-elected board member for Capital Farm Credit since 2013.

 Sharleen Walkoviak is a co-owner of Covenant Technology Services, which provides outsourced IT consulting.
 She is also a financial executive and certified public accountant.
 She's been a member of Houston Livestock Show and Rodeo since 1995, and became the 6th female lifetime VP in 2016.
 She is a member of the Greater Houston Women's Chamber of Commerce Hall of Fame and was selected as one of Houston's 50 Most Influential Women.